-- (ii) Applications that would have the affect of extending the boundary of a Hamlet designation may only be evaluated at the time of a comprehensive review. - (iii) As part of the review of all Consent applications on private services, the Committee shall be satisfied that the lot is capable of supporting private water and private sewage disposal systems (septic systems) over the long term.
+- (c) The completion of a hydrogeological study by a qualified professional addressing the impact of the proposed development on groundwater quality and quantity along with other such matters as deemed appropriate by the City. - The hydrogeological study shall consider; the level of previous Consent activity and the existing density of development in the area; - The hydrogeological study shall consider the number of vacant existing Lots of Record in the area; and - (ii) Applications that would have the effect of extending the boundary of a Hamlet designation may only be evaluated at the time of a comprehensive review. - (iii) As part of the review of all Consent applications on private services, the Committee shall be satisfied that the lot is capable of supporting private water and private sewage disposal systems (septic systems) over the long term.
 The Committee of Adjustment may require the preparation of a Hydrogeologic Assessment to verify the adequacy of the lot for water supply and sewage disposal and to demonstrate no negative impact on the water supply of nearby development. - (iv) Applications for Consent will be considered in recognition of the number of accesses being created on City roads.
 Generally, each lot shall have a direct individual access; however, in order to ensure the proper functioning of the road system, the City may require the use of shared entrances along common lot lines by abutting property owners or other such measures as determined by the City's Public Works Services.